Isentropy/brevity/README.md

 NOT LICENSED

-Brevity is a language, similar in syntax to Solidity, that is transpiled to an EVM transaction and run on a smart contract interpreter.
+Brevity is a language, similar in syntax to Solidity, that is compactly compiled to an EVM transaction and run on a smart contract interpreter.
 Because Brevity is interpreted, it doesn't need to deploy new smart contracts to implement new workflows.

 Brevity is in development and alpha.
 We welcome code review and design comments.